enonic/old-xp-doc/doc/appendix/upgrade/index.rst

 NB!
 If you have used explicit require references i.e. "/lib/mylib" these files must now be moved to resouces/ root, or referenced relatively instead.

 (NB!
-Applications with updated structure will require minumum XP version 6.4)
+Applications with updated structure will require minimum XP version 6.4)